Fitzpatrick Skin Types (Phototype): Which One Is Yours?

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

-Not exactly.
-But knowing your skin type helps you understand how to take care of your skin better.
+You are utterly mistaken if you thought normal, oily, combination, sensitive, and dry are the only skin types.
+There is more than one way to understand your skin.
+We are talking about the Fitzpatrick skin types here.
+Knowing the nature of your skin on the Fitzpatrick scale will help you understand how to take care of your skin better, choose the right skin care products to protect it better, and find the right sun protection.
 In this article, we will delve deeper into the Fitzpatrick skin scale, the different types of Fitzpatrick skin, the risks associated, and how to protect your Fitzpatrick skin.
 Keep reading to know more.

 What Is the Fitzpatrick Skin Scale?